fnskye/ESP32PCRemote/README.md

 # ESP32 Smart PC Power Controller

-### A Comprehensive Technical Guide to Implementing Remote Desktop PC Power Control Using an ESP32 Microcontroller with Relay Module and Web Interface Integration
+### A Comprehensive Technical Guide on Implementing Remote Desktop PC Power Control Using an ESP32 Microcontroller with Relay Module and Web Interface Integration

 This project presents a complete, technically detailed guide for developing a system that enables remote control of a desktop computer’s power state using an **ESP32 microcontroller**.
 By integrating a **relay module**, the ESP32 is capable of simulating a physical press of the PC’s power switch.
 This allows users to power their PC **locally** or **remotely via the internet**, with control issued through a responsive, browser-based user interface.

-Initially designed for **local network access**, the system leverages the ESP32’s onboard Wi-Fi capabilities to host a web server that responds to user commands.
+The project is initially designed for **local network access**, the system leverages the ESP32’s onboard Wi-Fi capabilities to host a web server that responds to user commands.
 The documentation also includes step-by-step instructions for extending the project’s functionality to support **remote internet access**, even in environments constrained by **Carrier-Grade NAT (CGNAT)** or lacking a dedicated public IP address.

 Key areas of focus covered in this project include:
 - Proper hardware setup and component wiring